That's It for the Other One: III. "The Faster We Go, the Rounder We Get" (Kreutzmann, Weir)

 One of the few Grateful Dead songs to have lyrics written by Weir, "The Faster We Go, the Rounder We Get" became one of the Dead's most-played songs (being performed a known 586 times) and most popular vehicles for improvisation, with some performances reaching 30+ minutes in length.
 The song's lyrics reference the influence of the Merry Pranksters and in particular Neal Cassady.
 Additionally, the line "the heat came 'round and busted me for smilin' on a cloudy day" refers to a time Weir was arrested for throwing a water balloon at a cop.
 This section ends with a reprise of "Cryptical Envelopment".

 IV.
 "We Leave the Castle" (Constanten)

 The only Grateful Dead composition written by Tom Constanten, "We Leave the Castle" is an avant-garde piece featuring prepared piano and other studio trickery.

 "Little Star" (Weir)

 One of only three Grateful Dead songs written solely by Weir, "Little Star" (also known as "Bob Star") is a short composition that was played three times in 1983.
 Despite being shelved, it was revived by Weir's band RatDog in 2002.
+The song shares many musical similarities with "The Other One" and is thought to have been meant as a prelude to the song.